-- 6.7.12 For general information on Hindus and Sikhs in Afghanistan see the COI section in the Country Policy and Information Note on Afghanistan: Hindus and Sikhs. - 6.7.13 Very few Hindus and Sikhs remain in Afghanistan following the Taliban takeover190 191 - 6.7.14 On 22 August 2021, the Hindustan Times reported that a group of nearly 70 Sikhs and Hindus were turned back from the airport by the Taliban as they attempted to leave the country on a flight sent by Indian Air Force (IAF) to Kabul to evacuate the Indian nationals.
-According to the report, the Taliban sent the group back to the Kart-e Parwan gurdwara and told them the flight was meant for Indian nationals, not Afghans192. - 6.7.15 On 25 August 2021 it was reported that former Afghan Sikh MP, Narendra Singh Khalsa, who had recently arrived in India, mused on what would happen to the gurdwaras in the country as the few Sikhs remaining attempted to leave the country, whilst adding '... the Taliban has said no harm will be done to them.'193 - 6.7.16 On 30 August 2021, English-language daily Indian newspaper, The Tribune, reported on a planned trip to India by around 150 Afghan Hindus and Sikhs to mark the 400th anniversary of Guru Tegh Bahadur's Prakash Parv.
+- 6.7.14 For general information on Hindus and Sikhs in Afghanistan see the COI section in the Country Policy and Information Note on Afghanistan: Hindus and Sikhs. - 6.7.15 Very few Hindus and Sikhs remain in Afghanistan following the Taliban takeover224 225 - 6.7.16 On 22 August 2021, the Hindustan Times reported that a group of nearly 70 Sikhs and Hindus were turned back from the airport by the Taliban as they attempted to leave the country on a flight sent by Indian Air Force (IAF) to Kabul to evacuate the Indian nationals.
+According to the report, the Taliban sent the group back to the Kart-e Parwan gurdwara and told them the flight was meant for Indian nationals, not Afghans226.
+The Indian Express said that the number who were prevented from boarding flight was 'at least 72.'227 - 6.7.17 On 25 August 2021 it was reported that former Afghan Sikh MP, Narendra Singh Khalsa, who had recently arrived in India, mused on what would happen to the gurdwaras in the country as the few Sikhs remaining attempted to leave the country, whilst adding '... the Taliban has said no harm will be done to them.'228 - 6.7.18 On 30 August 2021, English-language daily Indian newspaper, The Tribune, reported on a planned trip to India by around 150 Afghan Hindus and Sikhs to mark the 400th anniversary of Guru Tegh Bahadur's Prakash Parv.
 According to Gurnam Singh, chairman of the Kabul-based Parwan Committee, the group were prevented from entering the airport.
 However, the report added 'Taliban spokesperson Zabihullah Mujahid told Afghan media that there were no obstacles to their trip to India.
-"There is no obstacle to the travel of Hindus and Sikhs, and they can go to Kabul airport and travel to India to travel and attend religious ceremonies." he added.
-Referring to the security of the Hindus and Sikhs, he said that the Taliban had no problem with them as also with other minorities.'194 - 6.7.17 Reporting shortly after the Taliban takeover, Turkish news agency, Anadolu Agency (AA), spoke to members of the Sikh community in Afghanistan on 6 September 2021, who indicated they did not wish to leave the country regardless of Taliban rule, as long as their rights were protected.
+"There is no obstacle to the travel of Hindus and Sikhs, and they can go to Kabul airport and travel to India to travel and attend religious ceremonies," he added.
+Referring to the security of the Hindus and Sikhs, he said that the Taliban had no problem with them as also with other minorities.'229 - 6.7.19 Reporting shortly after the Taliban takeover, Turkish news agency, Anadolu Agency (AA), spoke to members of the Sikh community in Afghanistan on 6 September 2021, who indicated they did not wish to leave the country regardless of Taliban rule, as long as their rights were protected.
 The AA report noted:

 'As the Taliban made its recent lightning advances across the country, the majority of the two communities came to Kabul and stayed at a temple in the Katre Pawran neighborhood.
 After the capital also fell, however, a team of the Taliban went to the temple and assured them of their safety.
 "I'm in constant contact with the President of the Gurdwara Committee in Kabul ...
-Even today, Taliban leaders came to Gurdwara Sahib and met the Hindus and Sikhs and assured them," said [Sikh community member Talwindar Singh Chawlal.'195
+Even today, Taliban leaders came to Gurdwara Sahib and met the Hindus